 Named personas

-- Custom Agent — Build your own persona with a name and instructions tailored to your needs
+- Custom Agent — Build your own persona with a name and instructions tailored to your needs.

 One default agent

-The Default Agent works like any other agent — it has its own workspace, tool configuration, and session history.
+Every Dialog account comes with a Chief of Staff agent that’s ready to use right away.
+This is the agent you interact with when you first sign in, and the one remaining after any others are removed.
+Chief of Staff works like any other agent — it has its own workspace, tool configuration, and session history.
 The only difference is that it can’t be deleted.
 Think of it as your home base.
+You can create additional agents whenever you need a specialized assistant for a different domain or workflow.Agent isolation

 Agents are fully independent from each other.
 They don’t share workspaces, session histories, tool configurations, or any other data.
+This isolation is intentional.
+It means you can:- Run a Chief of Staff for day-to-day operations and a Product Analytics Agent for metrics work without any bleed-through

 - Give different agents access to different tools based on their purpose